slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
-> *"He who is known as an early riser need not get up until noon.*
 > *"Cheap prices are only cheap if your time has no value.*
 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*
 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*